Look for how to do eyebrows like a pro? We’ve got expert advice and reveal some hacks and tips on nailing the arch and shape every time

 Women, and men, of a certain age – basically anyone who grew up in the 1980s and 90s – will remember when the fashion for eyebrows was to pluck them within an inch of their life.
 Knowing how to do eyebrows was as simple as “shave them off, draw a single line” and the thinner, the better.

 Now the opposite is true.
-2019 was the year thicker eyebrows went mainstream and 2020 is set to see this trend go a step further.
-Thick and natural is the way to go over the next 12 months.
+2019 was the year thicker eyebrows went mainstream and thick and natural has been the way to go over the few years.
 The problem with this is, if your natural brows are still stuck in the 1990s, you’ll have to fake it until you can make it.

 READ NEXT: Thinning eyebrows: What causes hair loss?

-To map the start of your eyebrows, take an eyebrow pencil and line it up vertically with the middle of your nostril upward towards the brow.
-Put more simply, you can just lay it along the inside of your nose and the pencil should fall just outside of the inner corner of the eye; this is roughly the point where you want your eyebrows to begin.
+To map the start of your eyebrows, take an eyebrow brush and line it up vertically with the middle of your nostril upward towards the brow.
+Put more simply, lay it along the inside of your nose and the pencil should fall just outside of the inner corner of the eye; this is roughly the point where you want your eyebrows to begin.
 Mark this spot with the eyebrow pencil.

 READ NEXT: How to get thicker eyebrows